rinconraul/DS-User-Guide/user-guide/docs/usecases/vantassel_and_zhang/usecase.md

+/// html | header

 ## ML and AI

-**An Example-Based Introduction to Common Machine Learning Approaches**
+An Example-Based Introduction to Common Machine Learning Approaches

+///

 **Joseph P. Vantassel and Wenyang Zhang, Texas Advanced Computing Center - The University of Texas at Austin**

 With the increasing acquisition and sharing of data in the natural hazards community, solutions from